paragpujari/Diabetes-Disease-Prediction-System/README.md

 9. The model that has better accuracy will be considered for determining the  diabetic condition of the patient.
 10. A prediction system is also built that helps in determining whether the person is having diabetes or not using a test data.
 11. Then we have developed the web application for depicting the diabetic condition of the patient.

+## The hyperparameters used in this project is of below:
+.
+Input
+  .
+Training data : 80 % data
+  .
+Testing  data : 20 % data

+. kernel : linear

+. random state : 1

+## Project Results
+The model used on MRI images test set provides the following result:

+Logistic Regression:
+  .
+Accuracy for Training Dataset : (78% Accuracy)
+  .
+Accuracy for Testing Dataset  : (84% Accuracy)

+Support Vector Machines:
+  .
+Accuracy for Training Dataset : (77% Accuracy)
+  .
+Accuracy for Testing Dataset  : (84% Accuracy)